There was a reason why Tony Stark hated Loki to a certain degree.

 x-(X 4 X)-x

-Thor had arrived- Thunder didn't often crack in broad daylight, not to mention a broken window and Tony nearly having a heart attack.
+Thor had arrived- Thunder didn't often crack in broad daylight, not to mention a broken window and the shriek of Tony nearly experiencing cardiac arrest.

 "Oh!
 Asgard is well!
 Lady Sif and The Warrior Three slain a Fire Drake in my absence- they tell me it was most glorious!"
-Thor boomed loudly, a large smile that caused a few to feel uncomfortable with.
+Thor boomed loudly, a large smile spread across his scruffy face.
+It was so excited, the expression on someone with Thor's stature was uncomfortable.

-"Right, well Beef Cakes, we've been attacked by walking pickles, and stopped a large mutated Flipper from taking over San Diego."
-Tony drawled lazily, using a remote to flick through channels lazily.
+"Right, well Beef Cakes, we've been attacked by walking pickles, a few boring robberies, and stopped mutated Flipper from taking over San Diego."
+Tony explained lazily, using a remote to flick through channels faster than anyone could actually watch.
+He had run out of coffee hours before, and was just beginning to drift into a light doze.

 "A mutated flipper?
 I do not understand- was the rest of the creature unharmed?"
-Thor frowned, Clint snorting in the background as Tony swapped from the horror channel which previously held a screaming girl.
+Thor nquired.
+Clint snorted in the background as Tony changed channels from the horror movie with a screaming girl.

 "Ah!
 A midgardian creature!
 Is it frightening?"

 "Yeah- it'll cuddle you to death."
-Clint muttered, sitting in a Recliner chair as Natasha was perched on the arm.
+Clint muttered, sitting in a reclining chair as Natasha was perched on the arm, the majority of her weight on a chair dragged in from the kitchen.

 "Jarvis- turn up the sound."
-He commanded, the news reporter's voice suddenly heard.
+Tony commanded, the news reporter's voice suddenly heard.

 "-ast night.
-Eyewitnesses state, that at 11 PM, the smell of leather was strong in the air, as well as the smell, as what people described 'a wet dog'."
+Eyewitnesses state, that at 11 PM, the smell of leather was strong in the air, as well as what civilians describe, 'a wet dog'."

 "A wet dog?
 How do you get a smell like that in a room?"
-Steve asked in surprise, noticing the very amused look in Tony's eyes with alarm.
+Steve asked in surprise, noticing the very amused look in Tony's eyes.
+Steve tensed with cautious alarm.

-"Following after, an ice sculpture melted in minutes, before the fire alarms and sprinklers went off.
-Here we go to Cindy on channel 3 with a live witness- Cindy?"
+"Following after, an ice sculpture melted in minutes.
+Fire alarms and fire containing measures were activated minutes later..
+Here we go to Cindy on Channel 3 with a live witness- Cindy?"

 "Any ideas on how this happened?"

 "Oh how should I know?
-My dress cost 200$!
+My dress cost more than your paycheck!
 And my shoes!
 They were trampled on in the ru-"

 "That's all the time we have for now!
 We'll be right back-"

 "Those party's were always so boring- no alcohol?
 Please."
-He snorted, trying unsuccessfully to hold back a grin.
+Tony snorted, trying unsuccessfully to hold back a grin.

 "That was you?"

 "Please- it wasn't that hard."
-Tony smirked, eyes gleaming.
+Tony dismissed, eyes gleaming.

 Thor chuckled deeply, eyes looking at Friend Stark who now laughed openly.